Why Salesforce, Gap, Bloomberg, and others are teaming up to buy solar

 It’s often more difficult for smaller companies to fund and access smaller amounts of renewable energy.
 But in recent years, a handful of companies–like the five above–have teamed up to collectively purchase renewable energy.
 This model, called energy aggregation, lowers costs for purchasers, and allows smaller companies with more minimal energy needs to participate in the clean energy market.

 But most energy aggregation deals are still led by a large anchor tenant.
 A deal finalized last year, for instance, saw Apple finance the majority share of both a wind and solar project, under which three smaller companies–Akamai, Etsy, and Swiss Re–gained access to a few megawatts of wind and solar.
-The deal between Bloomberg, Cox, Etsy, and Salesforce is unique because each partner will split the financing and the energy supply equally.
+The deal between Bloomberg, Cox, Workday, Gap Inc. and Salesforce is unique because each partner will split the financing and the energy supply equally.

-Separate to the conversation happening between those five business, a Seattle-based startup, LevelTen Energy, was coming up with an answer.
+Separate to the conversation happening between those five businesses, a Seattle-based startup, LevelTen Energy, was coming up with an answer.
 The company launched three years ago with the idea to develop a marketplace–“sort of like a matchmaking service,” says CEO Bryce Smith–to connect potential energy buyers with renewable projects in development across the country.
 LevelTen’s marketplace, which came around a year ago, is designed to help smaller companies, or those with lighter energy needs, purchase slices of renewable energy projects that fit their needs.

-“It’s all well and good if Apple and Amazon and Google are buying renewable energy, that helps the market,” Smith says.
+“It’s all well and good if Apple and Microsoft and Google are buying renewable energy, that helps the market,” Smith says.
 “But if only those companies are buying, we haven’t come very far.”

 This has preoccupied the renewable energy industry for quite some time.
 Large companies have the resources to finance and source large amounts of renewables from big developments, while tiny local businesses, like coffee shops, can sometimes opt for renewable energy through community solar projects.
 But small or mid-sized companies are often left out.